Norman Fegidero: Pachanga

+From 2011 until 2012 Fegidero coached Pachanga.
+Under his watch, the United Football League Division 2 club would be undefeated in the 2012 season and earn promotion to the first division for the 2013 season.

 University of St. La Salle

-In December 2016, it was reported that Fegidero is serving as head coach of the under-21 team of La Salle.
+In December 2016, it was reported that Fegidero was serving as head coach of the under-21 team of La Salle.

 Philippines U23 and ADT

-In 2022, Fegidero was appointed as head coach of the Philippines national U23 team which will compete at the 2021 Southeast Asian Games and the Azkals Development Team.
+In 2022, Fegidero was appointed head coach of the Philippines national U23 team which will compete at the 2021 Southeast Asian Games and the Azkals Development Team.

-International goals
+Philippines (interim)

+Fegidero was brought in as an interim coach after Tom Saintfiet resigned shortly prior to the 2024 Merdeka Tournament.